skarma91/logicmojo-data-science-april-2025/Assignments/Assignment-08-Regression/Assignment-08-Regression_Analysis_Miniproject.md

 ## Steps to upload the assignment solution

 - Create the notebook `Assignment-08-Regression-<your_name>_<your_surname>.ipynb` in your local machine and solve the assignment.
-- Upload the solved notebook in the google drive location: https://drive.google.com/drive/folders/15h_ksmpob2SjmFigY1CGSzKB63tbw4oP?usp=drive_link
+- Upload the solved notebook and document in the google drive location: https://drive.google.com/drive/folders/15h_ksmpob2SjmFigY1CGSzKB63tbw4oP?usp=drive_link
-- Also upload the solved notebook to your respective github repository.
+- Also upload the solved notebook and document to your respective github repository.